-106-116 Database // 1 cr
+106-116 | Database // 1 Credit

 This course incorporates database skills including how to plan, create, and manage data.
 Students will apply software features to the successful completion of business-related projects and scenarios.
-Prerequisite(s): 103-102 Microsoft Office Suite

-106-119 eSkillbuilding // 1 cr
+106-119 | eSkillbuilding // 1 Credit

 This course is designed for students who already possess correct keyboarding technique but need to improve their speed and accuracy.
-For hybrid delivery, the course will require a limited amount of oncampus attendance.
+For hybrid delivery, the course will require a limited amount of on-campus attendance.